UtaUtaUtau/straycat-rs/README.md

         2. Build with `cargo build -r`
 # Flag Documentation
 Check flag documentation [here](flag_docs.md).

-An official resampler manifest file is now available for OpenUtau users [here](https://raw.githubusercontent/UtaUtaUtau/straycat-rs/dev/straycat-rs.yaml)
+An official resampler manifest file is now available for OpenUtau users [here.](https://raw.githubusercontent.com/UtaUtaUtau/straycat-rs/master/straycat-rs.yaml) Right click and select `Save as...`
 # Example Renders
  These renders use straycat-rs 1.0.10.
 No flags are used in these renders unless stated.